jiedong01/jiedong01/README.md

 - 👋 Hi, I’m @jiedong01
-- 👀 I’m interested in learning how to use github copilot
+- 👀 I’m interested in learning
-- 🌱 I’m currently learning how to use github copilot
+- 🌱 I’m currently learning ros2
 - 💞️ I’m looking to collaborate on coding group
 - 📫 How to reach me :by reading and learning
 - 😄 Pronouns: c++,c